Have you been looking for the best headphones for a guitar amp for a while but didn’t figure out which model to choose in 2021.

 Good: Simple, clean design, and no logo.
 The sound quality of CB-1 is excellent and has a flat frequency response.
 Padding on the headband and ear cups makes them comfortable to use all day.
 Have two detachable coiled and straight cables with a twist-lock mechanism.

 Bad: Bulky look and maximum parts made of plastic.
-A not famous brand so might be an issue for those who like to use branded things.
+A not famous brand, so it might be an issue for those who like to use branded things.

 Bottom Line: CB-1 pairs of headphones are ideal for studio monitoring, guitar amp, and for those who prefer the sound quality, sound isolation on brand.

 CB-1 headphones are very comfortable and very well build headphones.
-These are not branded headphones like Audio Technica, Beyerdynamic, AKG, Sony, etc. but these are excellent headphones in a reasonable price range.
+These are not branded headphones like Audio Technica, Beyerdynamic, AKG, Sony, etc.; these are excellent headphones in a reasonable price range.

 In the box, you’ll get a Closed-Back Studio Monitor headphone, two detachable cables, an adapter for the amp and other studio equipment, and a warranty card.

 These are lightweight because most of the material is plastic, but plastic is not cheap.
-These headphones have pretty simple design without no logo, no promotions.
+These headphones have a pretty simple design without any logo, no promotions.

 Ear cups have an over-ear closed-back design that provides excellent sound isolation.
 Sound cancellation is pretty good, but enough.